Improve user experience

 Improve User Experience

 If you’ve ever left a website due to slow loading, you’re not alone.
 Waiting for a page to load for nearly 8 seconds can make 35% of visitors give up.
 It’s not just slow loading; various reasons lead to people leaving a site.
 To Improve User Experience, startups must tackle issues like reducing loading time and addressing performance problems.
-An efficient website ensures visitors stay engaged, contributing to the webstie’s success.
+An efficient website ensures visitors stay engaged, contributing to the website’s success.

 Speed is crucial, but it’s not the only thing that matters for a good website experience.
 If finding your way around a site feels like a maze, or if the content doesn’t grab your attention, you’ll probably start looking elsewhere.
 That’s why improving website UX – the overall feel of using a site – is so important.